KaySackey/Nemo/README.rst

 Explicit Closure
 ~~~~~~~~~~~~~~~~~~~~~
-To explicitly close a tag, simply place an empty nemo tag (%) on a subsequent line at the same indentation
+To explicitly close a tag, simply place an empty Nemo tag (%) on a subsequent line at the same indentation
 For example:
 ::